Why does my scalp itch after I color my hair? If you have ever asked yourself this question, then this post is for you.

 How To Care for Hair Before and After Applying Hair Color

-These days hair some hair color phreak opt-in for hair color without knowing the does and don’t and how to care for hair before and after applying hair color.
+These days, some hair color phreak opt-in for hair color without knowing the does and don’t and how to care for hair before and after applying hair color.

-Nevertheless, I am going to show you how to care for your hair before and after applying hair color the right way.
+Nevertheless, I will show you how to care for your hair before and after applying hair color the right way.

 In the real world, prepping and aftercare of a thing is not complicated or tricky.
 So before you color your hair;

 - Make sure you do a hot oil treatment a few days before color application.
 This treatment ensures your hair has enough strength to withstand the reactions.
 Hot oil treatment protects the hair from damage as well (This advice goes to ladies who have been coloring and heat styling their hair very often)

 - If you are not going for hot oil treatment, I recommend giving your hair some time to rest and build its strength and integrity again.